kogakure/website-11ty-stefanimhoff.de/src/posts/2021/interpretation-the-gods-of-the-copybook-headings.md

 > Till our women had no more children and the men lost reason and faith, \
 > And the Gods of the Copybook Headings said: “The Wages of Sin is Death.”

-The _Feminiam Sandstones_ is a reference to the emancipation of women.
+The _Feminian Sandstones_ is a reference to the emancipation of women.
 The stanza is also a reference to relaxed sexual morality.

 The results of the sexual revolution and women in the workforce are positive for the individual.
 But the plumbing birthrates in most Western countries are a serious threat to these countries.
 If the fertility rate falls below the replacement level, a population is unable to recover and will die out.
 Problems arise much earlier with an aging population because social security systems and retirement plans stop working.